openvinotoolkit/openvino_tensorflow/README.md

         git submodule init
         git submodule update --recursive

+If running on MAC OSX, please ensure that virtual env is setup correctly

+       pip3 install virtualenv

 Run the following Python script to build TensorFlow, OpenVINO, and the OpenVINO Add-on.
 Use Python 3:

         python3 build_ovtf.py --use_prebuilt_tensorflow